aisoard/my/README.md

     │           └── ...
     ...

-Then, the following, depending on your shell.
+Then, do the following, depending on your shell.

 ### Bash